grafana/loki/docs/sources/shared/configuration.md

 # object store.
 [index_gateway: <index_gateway>]

-# Experimental: The bloom_compactor block configures the Loki bloom compactor
-# server, responsible for compacting stream indexes into bloom filters and
-# merging them as bloom blocks.
-[bloom_compactor: <bloom_compactor>]

 bloom_build:
   # Flag to enable or disable the usage of the bloom-planner and bloom-builder
   # components.